peterjmarko/llm-narrative-framework/docs/ROADMAP.md

 ### 2. Final Data Generation and Study Execution

 - [ ] **Perform and Report Correction for Multiple Comparisons**
-  - [x] Apply a Bonferroni or FDR (False Discovery Rate) correction to the final ANOVA results.
-  - [ ] Add a footnote or supplementary note to the article reporting the corrected p-values to demonstrate statistical rigor.
+  - [ ] Add a footnote or supplementary note to the article reporting the Benjamini-Hochberg FDR-corrected p-values to demonstrate statistical rigor.
 - [ ] **Execute Final Data Preparation**
   - [ ] Run the complete `prepare_data.ps1` pipeline to generate a fresh, final dataset from live sources.
 - [ ] **Execute Final Study Runs**